opengeospatial/HY_Features/section_7.md

 The HY\_RiverReferenceSystem feature class specializes the ISO LinearCS feature type for a linear coordinate system using inflow and outflow nodes on the linear flowpath.
 The origin of the river reference system is set at the outfall to be placed.
 The geometric shape is defined by the linear flowpath realizing the catchment between the origin and an identified reference location upstream or downstream of the origin.
 The position on flowpath is provided as distance from the located start of the flowpath at origin and end at the reference location towards the flowpath is directed.
 HY\_RiverReferenceSystem inherits from generalization the *axis* property, and carries the associations *linearElement* and *locatedStart*.

 The **linearElement** association defines the flowpath as the linear shape applied in the river reference system, and the **locatedStart** association defines the outfall as the origin.
-Bounded by inflow node and outflwo node, the flowpath starts at the feature of interest realizing the origin.
+Bounded by inflow node and outflow node, the flowpath starts at the feature of interest realizing the origin.
 If required, these associations shall be used to identify the flowpath used as shape, and the start of the flowpath at a realized origin.

 | **Requirements Class** | [/req/hy_positioning/riverreferencesystem] (/req/hy_positioning/indirectposition.riverreferencesystem) |
 | --- | --- |